-Provides an introduction to the network principle techniques of designing, implementing, and analysing telecommunications networks which are instrumental technologies underlying many modern systems.
-Topics include: basic of voice, video and data communication, SONET/SDH, network topologies, architectures, switching techniques, network design, basic queuing analysis, protocols, Local Area Network (LAN), Wide Area Network (WAN), Transmission Control Protocol (TCP), Internet Protocol (IP), Routing Techniques, Network Security, Performance Analysis and Network Simulation.
+This course provides an introduction to the networking principles & techniques of design, implementation, and analysis of telecommunications networks which are instrumental technologies underlying many modern systems.
+Topics include: basis of voice, video and data communication, SONET/SDH, network topologies, architecture, switching techniques, network design, basic queuing analysis, protocols, Local Area Network (LAN), Wide Area Network (WAN), Transmission Control Protocol (TCP), Internet Protocol (IP), Routing Techniques, Network Security, Performance Analysis and Network Simulation.